nansikom/Model-training/Readme.md

 ## 📊 Results

-The trained model produces object detection results like this:
+The trained model produces object detection results where it detects 80% of the wheat heads in this image.

 ![Sample Wheat Image](images/readme.png)